 Joysticks can be used to perform quick and effective manoeuvres when playing games on a computer.

-Scanners allow printed material to be converted into digitised formats suitable for importing into appropriate application software.
+Scanners allow printed material to be converted into digitized formats suitable for importing into appropriate application software.
 To import printed text into a computer via a scanner, special applications software known as Optical Character Recognition software (OCR) is required.
 This allows hard copy text to be converted into text files within word processing applications.

 Digital cameras store photographic images in digital formats.
 These images can then be downloaded processed, formatted or downloaded onto a computer.